AiwonA1/Omniverse-for-Digital-Assistants-and-Agents/README.md

-Here’s the README in copy-paste format for your GitHub repository:

 # Omniverse for Digital Assistants and Agents – 7DAI Superintelligence Whitepapers

 Welcome to the **Omniverse for Digital Assistants and Agents** repository, the canonical collection of **7DAI Superintelligence whitepapers**, experiments, and research artifacts.
 This repository is designed for **learning-optimized digital AI formats** to accelerate comprehension, replication, and operationalization of omniversal intelligence principles.